 One in four Americans has a disability of some kind, whether visual, hearing, cognitive, or physical.
 Better said, they have a different ability.
 That is 25% of the American population.
-A total of 1.3 billion people worldwide has a permanent disability of some kind.
+Also, a total of 1.3 billion people worldwide has a permanent disability of some kind.

 While some forms of disabilities are permanent, others can be situational or temporary.
 We all have accessibility needs throughout our day.
-If someone breaks their arm, and only has one hand to text with, how they interact with their smartphone may be similar to those who have loss of limbs [Temporary].
-If you are a construction worker watching a video at a noisy site, you may not have the ability to hear as well as you like and have to rely on captions to convey your message [Situational].
+For example, if someone breaks their arm, and only has one hand to text with, how they interact with their smartphone may be similar to those who have loss of limbs [Temporary].
+Additionally, if you are a construction worker watching a video at a noisy site, you may not have the ability to hear as well as you like and have to rely on captions to convey your message [Situational].

 How can we create beautiful, empowering, accessible, and inclusive experiences for everyone today?
 Just like we start every Design Thinking workshop: start by building empathy.

 Over 840,000 websites go live every day.
 92% of the most popular websites fail to meet the basic standards of accessibility.
-That means 773,000 websites will go live today that are not accessible.
+Additionally, that means 773,000 websites will go live today that are not accessible.

 In today’s world, we use technology for everything.
-Think about how we shifted to things online for work, Zoom, messages and phone calls with family, Googling random questions, finding the closest restaurant, scheduling appointments, etc. Technology makes things in your life easier.
+Think about how we shifted to things online for work, Zoom, messages and phone calls with family, Googling random questions, finding the closest restaurant, scheduling appointments, etc. In conclusion, technology makes things in your life easier.

 For people who have disabilities, technology makes their lives possible.
 From a wheelchair to a voice command tablet, technology helps to create connection and interaction with others.